-To be eligible for admission, students must meet the following requirements PRIOR to their admission to NURS 2310 and 3312.
+To be eligible for admission, students must meet the following requirements PRIOR to their admission to NURS 2460 and 2350.

-- 1. A student must have completed the following required prerequisite courses.
-With respect to those courses indicated with an \, a student must earn a minimum grade of "C" in each course and a minimum GPA of 3.0 in all the courses combined. - \a.
-English 6 semester hours
+1. A student must have completed the following required prerequisite courses.
+With respect to those courses indicated with an , a student must earn a minimum grade of "C" in each prerequisite course.

-\b.
+a.
+English - 6 semester hours

+b.
 Biology and Chemistry - 16 semester hours: Anatomy and Physiology I and II, Microbiology and Intro to Chemistry, College Chemistry, or General Chemistry I. (Either Microbiology or Chemistry can be taken with the first 6 hours of Nursing.)

-- \c.
-General Psychology 3 semester hours - \d.
-Introductory Sociology 3 semester hours - \e.
-Public Speaking 3 semester hours - \f.
-Developmental Psychology 3 semester hours a.
+c.
+General Psychology - 3 semester hours

+d.
+Introductory Sociology - 3 semester hours

+e.
+Public Speaking - 3 semester hours

+f.
+Developmental Psychology - 3 semester hours

+In addition to these prerequisite courses, the following classes are required for the BSN degree with an overall GPA of at least 3.0 in all courses combined: a.
 Literature - 3 semester hours b.
-Math (Statistics required prior to NURS 4312) - 3 semester hours [The Math Department requires College Algebra as a prerequisite for the Statistics course.]
+Math (Statistics required prior to NURS 3325) - 3 semester hours [The Math Department requires College Algebra as a prerequisite for the Statistics course.]